 I enjoy working on several manuscripts at the same time.
 Currently, I have around 55 manuscripts in some degree of completion.

-Are you interested in having your readers purchase your books to read on the Amazon Kindle?
+Are you interested in having your readers purchase your books to read on the Amazon Kindle or iPad?

-I love my Kindle Fire HD and I have many fiction and nonfiction books currently on it.
-Every morning I read several newspapers including The Washington Post, San Francisco Chronicle, each week and at least one magazine.
-Currently, I am writing books formatted for publication for the Amazon Kindle.
+I have many fiction and nonfiction books currently on my iPad Pro including Kindle books.
+Every morning I read several newspapers. and at least one magazine.

 What is in the future with your writing?